What else do I do all day but read?

 Bootleg!
 The Rise and Fall of the Secret Recording Industry, Clinton Heylin

 This is an authoritative, affectionate history of bootleg records.
-Heylin mentions jazz and classical music, but his focus is on rock music, starting with famous Bob Dylan bootlegs like Great White Wonder and, basically, ending in the era of CD-Rs.
+Heylin mentions jazz and classical music, but his focus is on rock music, starting with famous Bob Dylan bootlegs like

 File-sharing isn't covered as much as I'd like, which is a shame.
 In the author's view, CD-Rs ushered in an era of low-quality bootlegs, often repackaged back catalog titles, made by opportunistic types with little reverence for the source material and less concern for packaging, design, etc.